ianblenke/immutable-infrastructure-persistence/immutable-infrastructure-persistence.md

   * **peer-heartbeat-interval: 500**
 * Next major version of etcd will allow delayed writes
 * Only 9 members will participate in leader election
-  * If more than 4 of these are lost, quorum is lost, and etcd key/value store goes read-only
+  * If more than 4 of these are lost, quorum is lost
 * Hundreds of fleet nodes will hammer the master/leaders
 * Automated node removal timer defaults to a week

 --